wendyverdonk93/docs/content/payment-methods/banks/bancontact/activation.md

     - /payment-methods/bancontact/activate-bancontact/
 ---

+**1.** Check whether Bancontact is supported by your ecommerce platform.

-To activate Bancontact in to your [MultiSafepay account](https://merchant.multisafepay.com) for:
+**2.** To activate Bancontact in to your [MultiSafepay account](https://merchant.multisafepay.com) for:

 All your websites:

 1. Go to **Settings** > **Payment methods**.
 2. Under **Standard payment methods**, select the **Bancontact** checkbox.
 3. Click **Save changes**.

 A specific website:

 1. Go to **Settings** > **Website settings**.
 2. Click the relevant website to open the **Website settings** page.
 3. Under **Payment methods**, select the **Bancontact** checkbox.
 4. Click **Save**.

-Enable Bancontact as a payment method in the backend of your ecommerce platform to finalize the connection.
+**3.** Enable Bancontact as a payment method in the backend of your ecommerce platform to finalize the connection.

 For any questions, email the Sales Team at <sales@multisafepay.com>